Essenes: Christianity

-Both the Essenes and Christians practiced a ritual of immersion by water, however the Essenes had it as a regular practice instead of a one-time event.
+Both the Essenes and Christians practiced a ritual of immersion by water.
+The Essenes, however, had it as a regular practice instead of a one-time event.

 Devotional writers associated with the Carmelites, such as Daniel de la Vierge-Marie, made the claim in the 17th century that the Essenes had been proto-Christian and that they were synonymous with the Carmelites since the times of the Prophet Elias.
 This was a hotly disputed issue about the antiquity of the Carmelites with their rivals the Bollandists.

 Magarites

 The Magharians or Magarites (Al-Maghariyyah, 'people of the caves') were, according to Jacob Qirqisani, a Jewish sect founded in the 1st century BCE.

 Abraham Harkavy and others identify the Magharians with the Essenes, and their author referred to as the "Alexandrinian" with Philo (whose affinity for the Essenes is well-known), based on the following evidence: